Horbenkodev/hugo-blog/content/posts/what-is-in-blockchain-for-retailers/index.md

 ---
-title: What is in Blockchain for Retailers?
+ceoTitle: What is in Blockchain for Retailers?
+title: How to Use Blockchain in Retail
+breadcrumbs: Blockchain in Retail
+slug: what-is-in-blockchain-for-retailers
+draft: false
-publishDate: '2018-10-11T00:00:00Z'
+publishDate: 2018-10-11T00:00:00Z
-authors: []
+image: Blockchain-retail.png
+og_image: Blockchain-retail.png
-description: 'Experience matters most when your business depends on a great diversity of customers.
+description: "Experience matters most when your business depends on a great diversity of customers.
 Even a greater significance the experience gains when it comes to your regular customers: they purchase a combinationof your product and the positive experience you can provide.
-Retailers are under pressure from the e-shops nowadays since the latter can offer numerous new experiences to their online customers.'
+Retailers are under pressure from the e-shops nowadays since the latter can offer numerous new experiences to their online customers."
-image: header.png
-og_image: Blockchain-retail.png
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - business-analysis-team
 categories:
+  - business
+industries:
-- retail
+  - supply-chain
 ---
 Experience matters most when your business depends on a great diversity of customers.
 Even a greater significance the experience gains when it comes to your regular customers: they purchase a combination of your product and the positive experience you can provide.
 Retailers are under pressure from the e-shops nowadays since the latter can offer numerous new experiences to their online customers.
 The e-commerce websites turn the present gadget addiction into a competitive advantage.